Frequently Asked Questions

 Can I book a mini session?

-Unfortunately, unless I am offering special mini sessions, each session is a minimum of 1 hour.
-If you can get a group of people together to book that same day (clients signing a contract and paying invoice), I'm happy to discuss a shorter session!
+Unfortunately, I am unable to offer one-off mini sessions.
+If you can get a group of people together to book that same date and location (clients signing a contract and paying invoice), I'm happy to discuss a shorter session!

 I'd like to book an indoor session.
 What's the cost for that?